taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ];
 ~~~~~~~~

 If you would store such denormalized data in your Redux store, you will likely run into an issue.
 What's the problem with the denormalized data structure?
-Imagine you want to update the name 'Robin Wieruch' of all `assignedTo` properties.
-You would have to run through all todos in order to update all `assignedTo` properties with the id '55'.
-The problem: there is no single source of truth.
-You will likely forget to update an entity and have stale state eventually.
-THerefore the best practice is to store your state normalized so that each entitiy can be a single source of truth.
+Imagine you want to update the name property `Robin Wieruch` of all `assignedTo` properties.
+You would have to run through all todos in order to update all `assignedTo` properties with the id `55`.
+The problem: There is no single source of truth.
+You will likely forget to update an entity and run into a stale state eventually.
+Therefore the best practice is to store your state normalized so that each entitiy can be a single source of truth.
 There will be no duplication of entities and thus no stale state when updating the single source of truth.
 Each todo will reference to the updated `assignedTo` entitity:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~